saFAKW/opencv_hand_recognition/README.md

 # opencv_hand_recognition
-Creating an app in Python that tracks hand movement using OpenCV
+Creating an app in Python that tracks hand and face movement using OpenCV